pboling/yacs/README.md

   - WS: new WebSocket('ws://localhost:5173/ws') → proxies to ws://localhost:3001/ws
 - There are no automatic REST fallbacks in development.
 If the backend is not running, requests will fail and errors will surface in the console/logs.
 This is intentional to validate primary functionality.
 - Start both servers together during development/testing with:
-  - npm run dev:serve (starts the Express backend and the Vite dev server)
+  - pnpm run dev:serve (starts the Express backend and the Vite dev server)

 Notes: